carlsmith/coffeeshop/scripts/main.coffee.md

     window.pop = (target) ->

-        return toastr.error "Not enough args.", "Cosh API" unless target key = if target.isString?() then target else target.coshKey item = get key
+        return toastr.error "Not enough args.", "Pop Failed" unless target key = if target.isString?() then target else target.coshKey item = get key
-        return toastr.error "Nothing at #{target}.", "Cosh API" unless item localStorage.removeItem key
+        return toastr.error "Nothing at #{target}.", "Pop Failed" unless item localStorage.removeItem key
-        toastr.success "Popped #{target}", "Cosh API"
+        toastr.success target, "Popped From Local Storage"
         editor.updateStatus()

         item

 ## The Slate

 This is a bunch of locals used by the slate, which manages the input history too.
+Clicking the footer focusses the slate to make it easier to click into when it's small.

     inputs = {}
     inputCount = 0